Which of the following costs is NOT recorded as part of the cost ... | Study Prep in Pearson+

 1

-Understand the concept of land costs: Land costs include all expenditures necessary to acquire the land and prepare it for its intended use.
+Understand the concept: Under GAAP, the cost of a building includes all expenditures directly related to acquiring the building and preparing it for its intended use.
 These costs are capitalized, meaning they are recorded as part of the asset's value on the balance sheet.

-Review the examples of costs typically included in the cost of land: These include legal fees to acquire the land, costs of grading and clearing the land, and costs of demolishing an old building on the land.
-These are all necessary to prepare the land for use.
+Identify the costs provided in the question: Legal fees related to the purchase, cost of installing elevators, architectural fees for building design, and annual property insurance after occupancy.

-Identify costs that are NOT part of the cost of land: Costs related to constructing a new building are not included in the cost of land.
-Instead, they are recorded as part of the cost of the building asset, as they pertain to a separate asset.
+Analyze each cost: Legal fees, elevator installation, and architectural fees are all directly related to acquiring or preparing the building for use, so they are capitalized as part of the building's cost.

-Clarify the distinction between land and building costs: Land is a separate asset from buildings, and costs associated with constructing a building are capitalized under the building asset, not the land asset.
+Consider the nature of annual property insurance: This is a recurring expense incurred after the building is ready for use.
+It is not directly related to the acquisition or preparation of the building, so it is treated as a period expense and recorded on the income statement, not capitalized.

-Conclude that the cost of constructing a new building on the land is NOT recorded as part of the cost of land, as it pertains to a different asset category.
+Conclude: The cost that is NOT recorded as part of the cost of the building under GAAP is the annual property insurance after occupancy, as it is an ongoing expense rather than a capitalizable cost.

 Watch next